laravel/docs/eloquent-relationships.md

 #### Table Structure

 In addition to traditional polymorphic relations, you may also define "many-to-many" polymorphic relations.
-For example, a blog `Post` and `Video` model could share a polymorphic relation to a `Tag` model.
-Using a many-to-many polymorphic relation allows you to have a single list of unique tags that are shared across blog posts and videos.
+The difference is that, in a traditional polymorphic relation the same model can belong to more than one other model but it will be n number of different records of that model belonging to the other n number of other models respectively.
+Lets again consider the above example of `comments` on `posts` and `videos`, a same `comment` cannot belong to a `post` as well as a `video` at the same time.
+But there might be situations when you want the same one record of a model to belong to more than one other model, thats where "many-to-many" polymorphic relations are useful.
+For example, a `Post` and a `Video` model could share a polymorphic relation to a `Tag` model.
+Using a many-to-many polymorphic relation allows you to have a single list of unique tags that are shared across posts and videos thereby making it possible to relate the same `tag` to both, a `post` and a `video`.
 First, let's examine the table structure:

     posts
         id - integer